Everything You've Ever Wondered About Retinol, Explained

 A Cheat Sheet To Using Retinollaunchmetrics.com/spotlight - LAUNCHMETRICS SPOTLIGHT

 There are very few ingredients that you can simply slather on, mix together and layer to your heart's content – but least of all when it comes to retinol.
-The star active might be one of the most popular mainstays in the world of skincare, but it's also one of the most misunderstood; it requires careful education, care and understanding to reap the glow-boosting rewards.
+The star active might be one of the most popular mainstays in the world of skincare, but it's also one of the most misunderstood; it requires careful education, research and understanding to reap the glow-boosting rewards.

 FIND OUT MORE ON ELLE COLLECTIVE

-What does retinol do?
+Firstly, what does retinol do?

-Referred to as retinoids and derived from vitamin A, retinol helps stimulate skin cell turnover which causes natural exfoliation; it also helps reduce the appearance of fine lines and wrinkles, improves skin texture and hyperpigmentation, treats acne, and unclogs pores, leaving you with clearer, smoother-looking and more radiant skin.
+Part of the retinoid family and derived from vitamin A, retinol helps stimulate skin cell turnover which causes natural exfoliation; it also helps reduce the appearance of fine lines and wrinkles, improves skin texture and hyperpigmentation, treats acne, and unclogs pores, leaving you with clearer, smoother-looking and more radiant skin.

 a couple of women posing for the camera